Features Vs. Benefits in Marketing and Why It Matters

 Your features can include your delivery or customer support services.
 For example, free delivery or free technical support are also features.

 For many businesses, a feature can be part of its unique selling proposition, or what makes the product or service so great.
-The Apple iPod shuffle holds 2 GB of audio, is about the size of a quarter, and comes in a variety of colors.
+For example, the Apple iPod shuffle holds 2 GB of audio, is about the size of a quarter, and comes in a variety of colors.

-However, while buyers might want or need features, promoting them isn’t enough to entice people to buy.
+However, while buyers might want or need features, promoting them isn’t enough to entice people to buy, because features only tell about a product or service.

 What Is a benefit?